istio/bots/policybot/README.md

 ## Plugins

 The bot consists of a simple framework and distinct plugins that have specific isolated responsibilities.
 There are two flavors of plugins.
 API plugins expose a REST API, whereas Webhook Plugins listen to GitHub notifications.
-At the moments, the plugins are:
+At the moment, the plugins are:

 API plugins:

 - syncer.
 Synchronizes GitHub issues and pull requests to Google Cloud Spanner, where the data can then be used for analysis.
-The syncer needs to be invoked on a period basis to refresh the data.
+The syncer needs to be invoked on a periodic basis to refresh the data.
 This is handled by using Google Cloud Schedule to invoke the syncer's REST API (/sync).

 - analyzer.
 Grovels through the issue and pull request data in Google Cloud Spanner and returns